Melanie Maher

-Melanie Figueroa Solis (born July 22, 1987) is a Puerto Rican singer, actress and model and a contestant of the third season of Objetivo Fama and one of the leading actresses in the Broadway revival musical Grease: El Musical de tu Vida, which was presented at the Centro de Bellas Artes Luis A. Ferre in San Juan, Puerto Rico; here at the CBA, Figueroa had a special participation, singing in the revival musical Hairspray: El Musical, at its world premiere in Spanish.
+Melanie Figueroa Solis (born July 22, 1987) is a Puerto Rican singer, model, actress, host, event producer, and a contestant of the third season of Objetivo Fama and one of the leading actresses in the Broadway revival musical Grease: El Musical de tu Vida, which was presented at the Centro de Bellas Artes Luis A. Ferre in San Juan, Puerto Rico; here at the CBA, Figueroa had a special participation, singing in the revival musical Hairspray: El Musical, at its world premiere in Spanish.

 Biography

 Early life

-Figueroa was born in San Juan, Puerto Rico to Puerto Rican parents, Pedro Juan Figueroa (Actor) and Maria Elena Solis (Professional cyclist and banker).
+Melanie Figueroa Solis was born on July 22, 1987, in San Juan, Puerto Rico, to Puerto Rican parents, Pedro Juan Figueroa (Actor) and Maria Elena Solis (Professional cyclist and banker).
 Figueroa describes herself as a young determined woman.
 She also considers herself to be romantic, positive and a fighter.
 Of the zodiacal sign of Cancer and loving ballad, Figueroa is a self-proclaimed fanatic of the music of "Boricuas" like Robi "Draco" Rosa and Ednita Nazario for their unique styles of singing and total dedication in the scenarios.
-She showed interest in music and arts from an early age going so far as hiding in her room to practice singing.
+She showed interest in music and arts from a very young age going so far as hiding in her room to practice singing.
 In 2003, Figueroa received her high school in Cupey Maria Montessori School, where later in 2005, graduated to go to college life.
 After successfully entering to the "Universidad del Sagrado Corazón" in Santurce, Puerto Rico, Figueroa graduated from the area of Production and Event Marketing.